-Beginning with their sophomore year, students may earn an Academic Letter based on a GPA of 3.3 for a standard academic letter and 3.8 for an honors academic letter.
-Students must complete one of the following activities in addition to meeting the GPA requirement:
+Beginning with their sophomore year, students may earn an Academic Letter based on achieving a GPA of 3.5 and/or an ACT score of 25.
+Students must complete one of the following activities in addition to meeting the GPA / ACT score requirement.
+The qualifying event must take place in the current school year.